-> Check out the Bonnie Springs Ranch website, which I've linked at the bottom of this page along with other ones might want to check out also, to know what is or isn't going on the day you plan to visit.
+Check out the Bonnie Springs Ranch website, which I've linked at the bottom of this page to know what is or isn't going on the day you plan to visit.

-Bonnie Springs Ranch also has horseback riding available as well as pony rides for the kids.
+Bonnie Springs Ranch has horseback riding available as well as pony rides for the kids.

-The whole town is for rent for corporate events, film and other commercial events, and if you're hankering for an Ole' West theme for your wedding you can git'er done here also.
+The whole town is for rent for corporate events, filming and other commercial events, and if you're hankering for an Ole' West theme for your wedding you can git'er done here also.

 No matter what age, you'll enjoy its feel and relaxing simple fun.